 - Dispute fees: If drafted, you earn a 10 DAI reward for ruling in favor of the dispute's final ruling.

-- Ruling fees: The locked ANJ of jurors who voted in the minority in a given dispute is redistributed to jurors who voted in the majority according to the final ruling.
+- Ruling fees: The locked ANJ tokens of jurors who voted in the minority in a given dispute are redistributed to jurors who voted in the majority according to the final ruling.
 Ruling fees are automatically transferred to your inactive wallet.
 Click here for further information about ruling fees.

 As a normal user: